Handling User Input

 file where we instantiate the App via the Blits.Launch

-function, we can add an extra key, called keys
+function, we can add an extra key, called keymap

 , to the settings object.

-item should be an object literal, where you map a key
+should contain an object literal, where you map a key

 or keyCode